hayescr/apo_tools/README.md

 ## cno_combine.py

 cno_combine.py provides a function to calculate the combined abundance of C and N - [(C+N)/Fe], and C, N, and O - [(C+N+O)/Fe].
 Useful for giants where C and N are not conserved and altered due to dredge up, but their sum is nearly conserved and C, N, and O should be conserved together.

+## abund_utils.py

+abund_utils.py provides some basic utiilities for working with abundances, such as dictionaries of solar abundances, and functions for converting between atomic symbol and number